 Using Discounted Cash Flow, the Net Present Value (NPV) model helps put the whole lifecycle of the project into perspective in terms of earnings.

 For instance, calculating the earnings for year one of the project may return a net loss of, say, $800.
 Year two may see a loss of $200, while years three, four, and five may result in gains of $500, $1000, and $1500.
 All of these values would of course be informed by the DCF concept to translate future values into present dollars.

 The Net Present Value of the project, then, would be the combination of all of these numbers ($3000 minus losses of $1000) and would equal $2000.

 While there are a number of essential free tools at a project manager’s disposal in general, the easiest one for calculating NPV is Excel by far.

 For help in determining how to calculate NPV using Excel, head over to Microsoft’s help page dedicated to the subject.

 The equation for determining Net Present Value according to Finance Formulas is:

 Scoring Models may be the most flexible way of comparing projects to one another.
 Rather than focusing purely on financials, Scoring Models let you determine which qualities of a project are most important to you, your team, and your company at large.

-You may, for example, choose to look at profitability, overall risk, support from stakeholders, and difficulty of the project.
+You may, for example, choose to look at profitability, overall risk, support from stakeholders, and the difficulty of the project.

-Once the criteria are chosen, you’ll want to weight them according to your priorities and rank each project in terms of these four measures using a consistent scale.
+Once the criteria are chosen, you’ll want to weigh them according to your priorities and rank each project in terms of these four measures using a consistent scale.
 The total numbers for a single project are then combined and used to reflect the project’s total value, making it easy to compare your projects to one another.